Light Painted Coca-Cola Products

 My light painted Coca-Cola products project started out looking like this:

-And after more than 60 different images were combined in Photoshop, the completed piece looks like this:
+And after more than 60 different images were combined in Photoshop, the completed light painting looks like this:

-To get a better understanding of the complexity of this lighting technique, I’ve created a one minute video that takes you from start to finish on this fun method of image creation.
+To get a better understanding of the complexity of this lighting technique, I’ve created a short video that takes you from start to finish on this fun method of image creation.

 Our class also watched and learned as John light painted this 1957 Cadillac Eldorado at his clients home.